 At this Christmas market there are not only beautiful old-fashioned chain carousels, but also a bungee trampoline, a knight’s castle with crossbow shooting and the popular "star ladder", a game of skill.
 In addition, the Christmas wish postbox awaits your letter.
 And for the very little ones who are not yet able to write, Santa Claus is of course here in person with an open ear.
 Numerous attractions are offered for children – from writing wish lists to nostalgic chain carousels and bungee trampolines.
 All this is accompanied by atmospheric Scandinavian music.
-On the weekend afternoons there are fun craft and entertainment activities on offer for children in the Alte Kantine.
+On the weekend afternoons there are fun craft and a fun children's musical theatre.

 The lights of the market shine warmly on dark evenings and create a tranquil ambience.
 The Kulturbrauerei with its red brick buildings provides the perfect setting for the nostalgic market.
 Beer was once brewed at this industrial monument, and since the 1990s the renovated site has housed restaurants, clubs, theatres, a cinema and a museum.